 3. Write a guest list

 Now you have a rough budget in mind, it’s time to write a guest list.
 A large proportion of your wedding will be determined by guest numbers – size of venue, food, drink etc. and so it’s essential you have planned how many people you want to join you.

 What one item is at the top of your priority list for your wedding day?
 Perhaps you want to pay for your parents to stay somewhere overnight?
 Perhaps you have a dream dress you have always wanted to buy?

 Once you have decided on these, section a larger percentage of your budget to them – it will help you to see what’s left for other wedding items.

 6. Stick to your wedding budget!

 It’s definitely easier said than done.
 But if you want to plan for your wedding without having the stress of going over your estimated spend, then it’s essential you do.
-If you end up going over on a certain area – perhaps your wedding videographer is incredible and a little over what you budgeted, then make the cutback elsewhere.
+If you end up going over on a certain area – perhaps your Wedding Videographer in Cambridge is incredible and a little over what you budgeted, then make the cutback elsewhere.
 There are always ways to remove costs from some areas of your wedding budget.

 Stick to this, and you should hopefully have a well-budgeted and stress-free wedding plan.

 Share This Post